Lagos Population 2020

 Lagos Population Growth

 Lagos has enjoyed tremendous growth, reaching 21 million from just 1.4 million as recently as 1970.
-The city now generates 25% of Nigeria's total gross domestic product and it has many millionaires.
+The city now generates 25% of Nigeria's total gross domestic product, and it has many millionaires.
 It is also the 8th fastest growing city in Africa.
-Unlike the rest of Nigeria, Lagos is a great example of what is possible when the government offers energy and other initiatives to its residents.
+Unlike the rest of Nigeria, Lagos is an excellent example of what is possible when the government offers energy and other initiatives to its residents.

-By 2050, Lagos' population is expected to double, which will make it the 3rd largest city in the world but with less infrastructure than any other large cities of the world.
+By 2050, Lagos' population is expected to double once more, which will make it the 3rd largest city in the world but with less infrastructure than any other large cities of the world.

 Source: By Anders Broberg (Flickr) [CC BY-SA 2.0 (https://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons